 2026 Cross Country Chase Preview

-The marmite race of the festival is the Cross Country Chase which was introduced in 2005.
-The race is run over a trip slightly further than three miles and six furlongs with thirty-two various obstacles to be negotiated. in 2016 it became a conditions event as opposed to its initial handicap status from inception in 2005 but in 2025 the race was switched to a Limited Handicap.
+The marmite race of the festival is the Cross Country Chase, which was introduced in 2005.
+The race is run over a trip slightly further than three miles and six furlongs with thirty-two various obstacles to be negotiated.
+In 2016, it became a conditions event as opposed to its initial handicap status from inception in 2005, but in 2025, the race was switched to a Limited Handicap.

 This is very much a specialist race with old favourites running here on multiple occasions.
-A New Story ran in the race on six consecutive occasions and other frequent runners included Garde Champetre, Sizing Australia and Any Currency.
-Spot Thedifference won the inaugural cross country chase, then finished runner-up in 2006 and fourth in 2007.
+A New Story ran in the race on six consecutive occasions, and other frequent runners included Garde Champetre, Sizing Australia and Any Currency.
+Spotthedifference won the inaugural cross country chase, then finished runner-up in 2006 and fourth in 2007.
 Upon his retirement, he had won on seven occasions over the cross-country fences at Cheltenham!

 Master the Cross Country Chase with our expert analysis of past race data and trainer records, and enhance your betting strategy with our selection of Cheltenham free bets.